David Graaff’s Armour – Two Legends

 Phil is an optimist who believe in his country and in the future.
 (The Saint Paul Daily Globe, 10 May 1896, p2) He saw the end of the civil war, despite the many negative voices to the contrary.
 He capitalized on low pork prices brought about by speculation that the war would continue, bought up every pig he could get hold off and made a fortune when prices rose on the realization that piece would prevail.
 (7)

-He is not scared of a big thing.
+He is not scared to take on large challenges.
 His plans are big and bold and global.
 (The Saint Paul Daily Globe, 10 May 1896, p2)

-A lesson that inspired David and that I take about Phil is that he believed in obtaining a thorough knowledge of any industry that he gets involved in.
+A lesson that inspired David and that I take from Phil is that he believes in obtaining a thorough knowledge of any industry he gets involved in.
 This is why I am in Denmark and why I study as much as I can about bacon curing.

 He invest frugally in education.
-Mr. Armour donated funds to establish the Armour Institute of Technology in Chicago to give technical training to underprivileged boys.
+Mr. Armour donated funds to establish the Armour Institute of Technology in Chicago to give technical training for underprivileged boys.
 (8) (Ansci.
 PD Armour)

 Phil was brought up in Stockbridge, Madison county, in the state of New York with six brothers and two sisters.
 His formal schooling was not the best, but he learned far greater lessons.
 His mother taught him thrift, energy, economy of time and speech, benevolence of heart and a strong common sense.
 (The Inter Ocean, 7 January 1901, Page 2).